pranavpeter2050/community/README.md

 - Now we need to show a thumbnail inside the camera-frame for the selected image by creating a *blob*.
 - To show a thumbanail of the image file selected by user, check the *Upload Image to Canvas* in Reference section.

+## Exchange data with Firebase
+`nodejs` and `express` backend is built to upload to image to Firebase Storage.
+#### Steps:
+1. Create new folder, say `backend`.
+Open a terminal inside this folder and run `npm init`. (*npm init* will initialize the *backend folder* as a **npm package** and create a *package.json* file to manage dependencies).
+Leave all prompts as default by pressing enter-key.
+  - We can add/create/define custom *scripts* to help run hard-to-remember commands.
+2. Create `index.js` file inside `backend` folder.
+This will be used to store all of our backend code.
+3. We are using `express` as backend or to built our backend.
+Express is very handy for creating APIs.
+Install Express by running `npm install express --save`.
+4. Run the app with the following command: `node app.js` (Replace the *app.js* name with the name of the respective file, in our case *index.js*).

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.